 In order to apply for a French permis de conduire you will need to contact your local préfecture.
 You may be also able to visit a local sub-prefecture office, but in many departments the application is merely transferred on to the central office for processing.

 As usual, you will need to present a range of information and documents to officials.
-The requirements do vary marginally between different departments, but unless you know precisely what is required in your own department, we would recommend you are able to produce at least the following:
+The requirements do vary marginally between different departments, but unless you know precisely what is required in your own department we would recommend you are able to produce at least the following:

 - Your original driving licence

 - Recent utility bills as proof of address and residence

 - Two to four identity photographs 3,5 x 4,5 cm

 - Birth certificate

 - Marriage certificate, particularly where licence in maiden name